huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/sim/README.md

     $ make wave TC=sv_demo_001
 ```

 By default, Vivado is used for debugging.
-If you need to use DVE or QuestaSim, run the following command:
+If you need to use DVE or QuestaSim, run the following commands:

 ```bash
     $ make wave TOOL=vcs TC=sv_demo_001 # Compile Using vcsmx